Water Carrier Services

 - Notify Taumata Arowai if drinking water is unsafe or doesn’t comply with drinking water standards

 Drinking water carriers who were registered with the Ministry of Health immediately before 15 November 2021 continue to be registered with Taumata Arowai.
-Over the next four months, these carriers will need to set up an account in our online self-service portal Hinekōrako.
+These carriers will need to set up an account in our online self-service portal Hinekōrako.

 All water carriers that were unregistered immediately before 15 November 2021 must be registered by 15 November 2022, by completing this online form.